Carolina Wren: Not Your Regular Jenny Bird

-Carolina Wrens, the state bird of SC, are southern birds that do not migrate in the traditional sense.
+The state bird of SC, these birds are common east of the Rocky Mountains and do not migrate in the traditional sense.
+More about that later.

 Carolina Wren On Branch

-Birdwatchers can look for a bold white eyebrow, a white chin, and no streaking on the back.
+The most prominent features that identify this bird is its bold white eyebrow, white chin, and no streaking on the back.

 The white line eyebrow is helpful in correct identification.
-This white line is an easy way to distinguish it from the House Wren.
+This is an easy way to distinguish it from the House Wren.

 Want To Share Your Wren Story?